richardpct/docker-geeqie/README.md

     $ make VOL_SHARE=~/geeqie run

-## Getting a shell access to the running container
+## Getting a shell access into the running container
-    $ make exec
+    $ make shell

 ## Stopping the container
     $ make stop

 ## Removing the image
-    $ make rm
+    $ make clean